-Terry Sharpe has completed his 2016 Walk to raise awareness of the current Veteran suicide rate, which stands at 22 per day — the equivalent of one Veteran committing suicide every 65 minutes.
-Terry at age 65, is walked from Summerfield, NC to Washington, DC to bring attention to this terrible plight.
+Terry Sharpe is planning his 2017 Walk to raise awareness of the current Veteran suicide rate, which stands at 22 per day — the equivalent of one Veteran committing suicide every 65 minutes.
+Terry at age 66, will walk from Summerfield, NC to Washington, DC to bring attention to this terrible plight.
 That is a trip of 300 miles, some very hard miles, but Terry wants to bring attention to the Veteran’s Issues.
+Terry will be joined on his walk by Micheal Boncek who is also an avid walker devoted to drawing attention to Veteran issues.

 6,500 former military personnel killed themselves in 2012.
 More Veterans succumbed to suicide than were killed in Iraq.
 In 2012, 177 active-duty soldiers committed suicide, conversely 176 soldiers were killed in combat.
 In other words, more soldiers committed suicide compared to being killed in action.
 In 2012, the study concluded that Army had the highest number of suicides compared to any other service branch.
 In 2013, the United States Department of Veterans Affairs released a study that covered suicides from 1999 to 2010, which showed that roughly 22 Veterans were committing suicide per day, or one every 65 minutes.